• Skip to primary navigation

 A deep baked vanilla cheesecake speckled with vanilla which is ideal for entertaining or to share with a crowd.

-Cheesecake on a white plate
+Cheesecake on a white plate.

-When Baking Mad got in touch and asked if I would like to try out one of their vanilla-based recipes using Nielsen-Massey vanilla extract, I was very keen to do so.
 The scent of vanilla has to be one of my favourites in baking, and I had seen Nielsen-Massey’s stands at the Cake and Bake Show at Earls Court last year, but not managed to get into one of the tastings they were giving.

 Out of the list of delicious bakes on offer, I decided to try out Eric Lanlard’s cheesecake recipe.

 I went for this one as I’ve never baked a cheesecake before but have wanted to for a while.
-And given the recipe is by Eric Lanlard, what better recipe to try out than one of his.

 I was sent a pretty hamper containing Nielsen-Massey vanilla extract, vanilla bean paste, vanilla pods and Billington’s golden caster sugar to use in the recipe.